What attracts you to dressage?

 Dressage is my second passion and a natural progression for a horse lover.
 Dressage provides a complex and rich journey, complete with life lessons, sorrows and joys.
 The euphoric feeling of being in harmony with a powerful and benevolent horse is simply the best.

 I am grateful to the countless of horsemen who have taught and inspired me.
 Life is much too short to reinvent dressage!
+The only shortcut in dressage is to get guidance from a master!

 ** For more information on my training and showing experience, please visit the training page.